victorbouvet/Roadmap/README.md

 ## Learning Ressources
 To evaluate each resource presented in this document, I have set up a rating system:

-❤️ : Must-Have (maximum one or two resources per part, mandatory resource)
+❤️ : Must-Have (maximum one or two resources per part, mandatory resources)

 ⭐⭐⭐ : Required (almost essential reading)